Western Michigan Christian High School

-Western Michigan Christian High School (commonly Western Michigan Christian, WMCHS, or WMC) is a 7-12 private, Calvinist Christian school in Muskegon, Michigan, United States.
+Western Michigan Christian High School (commonly Western Michigan Christian, WMCHS, or WMC) is a 7-12 private, Calvinist Christian school in Norton Shores, Michigan, United States.
 It is accredited by the Michigan Association of Non-Public Schools, and is a member of Christian Schools International (CSI).

+The school is the flagship of West Michigan Christian Schools, a system of four Christian schools serving parts of Muskegon, Newaygo, Oceana, and Ottawa counties.
+Fremont Christian School and Grand Haven Christian School, both PK-8 schools, feed into WMCS, as does PK-6 Muskegon Christian School.

 History

 Founded in 1948, the school is owned by the parents of the students it serves.

 Extracurricular activities

 WMCHS has 17 athletic teams, drama, chapel, music programs, student council, numerous clubs as well as other voluntary student activities.

 WMCHS won its third consecutive Class D state title in basketball, 9th all-time, March 27, 2010.